TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 )
 ```
 {: title="Re-using code with factory method"}
 Cool, it works!
 Using code looks clean, but is that scalable?
 How many factory methods should we create to cover all the model types.
 Is it easily maintainable?
 How many variations of the same factory method should we have to satisfy all the test scenarios?
-Okay, we could parameterise each factory method by passing in the params that we are interested in; we could even leverage Kotlin's default parameters for functions.
+Okay, we could parameterise each factory method by passing in the parameters that we are interested in; we could even leverage Kotlin's default parameters for functions.
 But..., what happens if it's a complex model?
 How many parameters and/or overloads should we have?

 ### Enter builders
 So then, let's move on to the next solution... _builders_!
 The perfect tool to solve all our issues in terms of maintainability, is it not?